 - Human Rights

 - Law and Institutions of War and Post-Conflict Reconstruction

 - Law and Development

 Clinics and Practice

 Students interested in more hands-on practical experience are also able to take advantage of NYU’s leadership position in the field of clinical legal education.
 A number of year-long or semester-long clinics, in which they work with real world clients, including prominent NGOs, government agencies or international organizations on cutting-edge issues, are offered annually.
-Master’s students interested in international law are especially drawn to our long-standing and renowned clinics on global justice, or international environmental law, and our two newest clinics working on constitutional transitions with Professor Sujit Choudhry, or becoming involved with international organizations in a class with Professors Gráinne de Búrca and Angelina Fisher.
+Master’s students interested in international law are especially drawn to our long-standing and renowned clinics on global justice, or international environmental law, constitutional transitions with Professor Sujit Choudhry, or becoming involved with international organizations in a class with Professors Gráinne de Búrca and Angelina Fisher.
 Simulation courses, much like clinics, but without the fieldwork component, also offer students practical training, such as the class on international arbitration and litigation.

 After admission, some International Legal Studies students apply for the Transitional Justice Leadership Program.
 This selective program, which is pursued in conjunction with the LL.M. degree, guarantees enrollment in two of the main courses offered annually in this area, and the opportunity to undertake a related, academic-year internship with a New York international organization or NGO.

 Colloquia and Student Research